Handles

 The following image shows a point with a Curve Type of Sharp which is changed to Curved.
 Handles are displayed and then used to change the connected edges.

-Previously, when changing a corner point on a square pattern piece from Sharp to Curved, the handles were not equal in length.
-With effect from this version, the handles are automatically set to 1/3rd of the connected edge.
+When changing a corner point on a square pattern piece from Sharp to Curved, the handles are automatically set to 1/3rd of the connected edge.
 Therefore, for a corner point on a square pattern piece they are equal in length.

-If you have two handles which are of different length, you are now able to make them equal in length.
+If you have two handles which are of different length, you can make them equal in length.

 To make the handles equal in length: